Listing Standards

 Principle 2: Strategy

-Long-term focused companies should measure success in years and decades and prioritize long-term decision making.
+Long-term focused companies should measure success in years and decades and prioritize long-term decision-making.

-Long-Term StRATEGY Policy Requirements
+Long-Term Strategy Policy

 A policy explaining how the company prioritizes long-term strategic decision-making and long-term success.